-Ottavia has provided this guide to help you understand the various procedures, registration requirements and lead time involved in registering a company.
+Ottavia has provided this guide to help you understand the various procedures, registration requirements and lead time involved in setting up a subsidiary or branch company.

 A private limited liability company is the best vehicle for foreign entrepreneurs, allowing it to be recognised as a separate legal entity.
 This protects shareholders from any liability for debts incurred by the company beyond any share capital previously contributed.
 This vehicle is highly tax efficient when properly structured, providing owners with near unlimited business opportunities in Singapore.

 Please refer to the following table on the comparison between Subsidiary and Branch

 |Company Name||Name can be the same or different from the foreign company||Must be the same as foreign company|

 |Officer||Company Secretary – Must be a qualified and local Singapore resident

 Director – Must have at least one local Singapore resident

 Agent – Must have 1 local corporate representative

 |Shareholder / Owner||Foreign company to own at least 51% shares||Owned by foreign company|